 What advice do you have for people who are considering getting into proofreading, copyediting and editing?

 My advice would be to take a class and give it a try.
 If you think you might be interested, then there is a solid chance it will be a good fit.
 But you don’t know unless you try.
 Don’t be afraid to connect with people and tell them about your skills once you have them, but first start by developing and advancing your knowledge.

 There are a lot of poorly trained editors and proofreaders in the market right now who are making a bad name for the rest of us.
 Put in the work to build your skills and then reach out to people through your network and success will come your way.

-How did our course, High-Level Proofreading Pro, prepare you for working as a freelance proofreader, copy editor and editor?
+How did our course, High-Level Proofreading And Copyediting Pro, prepare you for working as a freelance proofreader, copy editor and editor?

 Can you give us a peek at what your typical day is like?